- Sermon Notes

 Matthew 24:9, “Then they will deliver you to tribulation, and will kill you, and you will be hated by all nations because of My name.”

-- Jews, Muslims and even the Catholic Church all believe Jerusalem is theirs, though only the Jewish claim is consistent with scripture.
+- Jews, Muslims and even the Catholic Church believe Jerusalem belongs to them, though only the Jewish claim is consistent with scripture.

 - This is also seen in the prophecies of Daniel.